 Luckily, there is a paid buggy transportation available in Istanbul New Airport.
 More information: https://www.igapass.com.
 If you have a tight schedule or you have health problems or disabilities, pre-order the buggy.
 It’s not that expensive 5,00€+tax (5,90€) adult and 2,5€+tax (2,95€) for child age 7-12 years.
 Children under 7 go for free.

-Thought Istanbul New Airport is huge, at least in the new Istanbul Airport you get to walk in a nice environment.
+Even though Istanbul New Airport is huge, at least you get to walk inside nice environment.
 The new airport is modern and beautiful.
 I loved the ceilings and plants.

 BUT the airport looks like it has been designed five years ago, and it probably has.

-In my opinion, when designing a huge building like this, the design should look more into the future.
-Obviously, the design has also to stand the test of time.
-There won’t be a new airport anytime soon.
+My opinion is that when designing a huge building like this the design should look more into the future.
+But, I also understand that the design has to be timeless.
+Since there won’t be a new airport anytime soon.
 But still, it could have been so much more.

 Where were all the technology and wow-effects?
 Everything I saw at Istanbul new airport has been seen five years ago.
 I wish design would have been more unique and special.

-User experience is what should have been looked closer in the design of Istanbul new Airport.
+User experience is what should have been taken care of more in the design of Istanbul new Airport.

-As an example lack of airport maps.
-I didn’t see any information board or an airport map at the airport.
-I had to google the map at the airport.
+As an example, the lack of airport maps.
+I didn’t see any airport map at the airport.
+And I had to google the map myself when I was at the airport.